Mail and Parcel services

 To adapt to our world which has been transformed by new digital tools and changing consumer habits, La Poste has launched a broad modernisation programme for its industrial mail and parcel facilities.
 Although we are seeing fewer letters, there are many more parcels to process and cross-border commerce is flourishing.
 This means we need to update our tools and resources to keep us sustainable and ensure our customers are fully satisfied.

-Everything it does is in light of its long-standing values, with just one objective : to make people’s lives easier.
+Everything La Poste enforces is in light of its long-standing values, with one unique objective : to make people’s lives easier.

 Although the Services-Mail-Parcels Business Unit manages the Group's oldest activity, it is undergoing a process of transformation to reach and develop new sectors with the help of its strong network of postmen and women.
 Everything it does is in light of its long-standing values, with just one objective: to make people’s lives easier.